-- 7. Livestock operations located on the banks of all waterways will be referred to Manitoba Sustainable Development for review. - 8.
+- 7. Livestock operations located on the banks of all waterways will be referred to Manitoba Sustainable Development for review.
+Setback distances to waterways will be maintained pursuant to provincial guidelines. - 8.
 New livestock operation facilities located in areas subject to flooding shall be constructed at a suitable flood-protection level.
 Manitoba Sustainable Development issues permits for confined livestock areas (for operations 300 AU or greater) and all manure storage facilities, and will consider flooding issues as part of the issuance of these permits. - g.
 Livestock operations shall be prohibited on soils with a dry land agricultural capability rating of Class 6, Class 7 and unimproved organic soils based on detailed soil surveys (at a scale of 1: 50,000 or better).
 The Developer may be required to pay the costs incurred for detailed soil surveys if the information is not available.

-4.1.5 Subdivision of Agricultural Land:
+4.2.5 Subdivision of Agricultural Land: